google/tour-of-wgsl/content/_index.md

 {{< sections >}}

-Each section has several sub-pages, and you can navigate forward and backward using the buttons on the bottom of each page.
+Each section has several sub-pages, and you can navigate forward and backward using the buttons on the bottom of each page, or by using the left and right keys on your keyboard.

 You can quickly get back to a higher level page using the breadcrumb links at the top of this pane.